We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 And I was so touched by him and by your love and respect for him.

-And I know that no one in your family uh thought that he was too old to take care of.
+And I know that no one in your family thought that he was too old to take care of.

-I know that you all did everything.
+I know that you all did everything you wanted.

 No way.

-And it may be a bit of a stretch because Obama may and Shinsecky may not have this degree of control over it because this was affecting a whole lot of people, but it still has big possibilities here.
+And it may be a bit of a stretch because Obama may and Shinseki may not have this degree of control over it because this was affecting a whole lot of people.

 I'm livid.

-I'm not gonna tolerate this.
+I'm not going to tolerate this.

-We're not gonna have this.
+We're not going to have this.

 Why not come out and do this last year?